Bare offers a simple and affordable cremation option without compromising on the level of service. Click below to see the price for your area.

 You can read more about the environmental impacts of funerals here.

-At Bare Cremation, we only use highly-engineered fibreboard caskets, to keep both carbon emissions and prices low.
-These ‘cardboard coffins’ have a lower carbon footprint to both make and cremate, compared with the glossy, solid wood coffins and caskets commonly used in traditional funerals.
+With a Bare Cremation, we only use coffins made from cardboard or MDF to keep both carbon emissions and prices low.
+These coffins have a lower carbon footprint to both make and cremate, compared with the glossy, solid wood coffins and caskets commonly used in traditional funerals.

-As Bare is a non-traditional funeral provider, many pre-paid customers also tell us they don’t want to waste their money and would rather be sent off in a ‘cardboard box’.
-The single-use fibreboard caskets we use with every arrangement basically allows for that!
+As Bare offers a non-traditional approach with a Bare Cremation, many prepaid customers also tell us they don’t want to waste their money and would rather be sent off in a ‘cardboard box’.
+These single-use coffins we use with every arrangement allows for that!

 Are cardboard coffins legal?